 A writ is an immediate order that can occur during a trial, where an appellate court can review a trial court’s decision before the trial has concluded.
 A higher court may issue a writ to a lower court that demands the trial court to take a certain course of action in accordance with the law.
 Writs are issued when there are no other adequate remedies.
-Writs, like appeals, require a thorough analysis of the entire case record.
+Writs, like appeals, require a thorough analysis by an experienced attorney of the entire case record.

 Habeas Corpus Petition

-The writ of habeas corpus (“Great Writ”) is a legal document that orders whoever may be officially holding the petitioner, a person (prison warden) or agency (jail/prison/institution), to produce the imprisoned individual to the court.
+The writ of habeas corpus (“Great Writ”) is a legal document that orders whoever may be officially holding the petitioner, a person (prison warden), or an agency (jail/prison/institution), to produce the imprisoned individual to the court.
 The court then decides whether the individual is being held unlawfully, ensuring that he or she is not being deprived of his or her constitutional rights.
 The writ of habeas corpus is appropriate when you are being held in custody without Due Process.

-The writ of habeas corpus can be filed at any time during the case or after denial of a direct appeal.
-When appeal efforts are exhausted and other actions have been defeated, a writ of habeas corpus is then sought.
+The writ of habeas corpus can be filed at any time during the case or after the denial of a direct appeal.
+When appeal efforts are exhausted and other actions have been defeated, a writ of habeas corpus is then usually sought.
 A writ should be filed as soon as possible, as any undue delay in filing your writ of habeas corpus may result in the court declining to consider it.